History of lute-family instruments: Gambus and rabâb, skin tops plucked and bowed, rebab, rubab rabâb, robab

+In the late 8th century A.D. r-bab (rabāb) was used in Arabic for a plucked boat-shaped lute.
+The name would also be used for bowed spike lutes by the 900s A.D., mentioned by Al Farabi.
+The boat-shaped lute would become bowed as well, used in northern Africa as the Maghreb rebab and in Andalusia, becoming the rebec.

-In The History of Musical Instruments, Sachs talked about a second kind of short lute found in the "Islamic Near East", carved from a single piece of wood, no distinct neck and a pegbox that was sickle shaped.
+These were the instruments that Sachs talked about in The History of Musical Instruments, a second kind of short lute found in the "Islamic Near East", carved from a single piece of wood, no distinct neck and a pegbox that was sickle shaped.
 There was also a kind with "an inferior stringholder".

 The instruments that would become the gambus with sickle shaped pegbox traveled east "as far as the Celebes in Southeast Asia and southwards to Madagascar off the east coast of Africa".
-Another scholar thinks they traveled across the Indian ocean as well on Yemeni ships, as the Yemeni quanbus The gambus is among the last of the family of skin-topped lutes.
+Another scholar thinks they traveled across the Indian ocean as well on Yemeni ships, as the Yemeni quanbus The gambus is among the last of the family of skin-topped lutes which survive into the 21st century.
 Sachs names the instruments gambus, kabosa and qūpūz.

 The gambus is plucked, but many of the variants are bowed.
 By the time the instrument became bowed, it was named rabâb, a name that has been used for long-necked skin topped instruments as well.
 The Cantigas de Santa Maria in Southern Spain had examples of both bowed and unbowed instruments.

-The early instruments traveled west to enter Europe through Andalusia and Eastern Europe where they gained wooden tops and became lyras.
+The early instruments traveled west to enter Europe through Andalusia and Eastern Europe where they gained wooden tops and became lyras and rebecs.
 In Yemen, the instrument was known as the quanbus.
 It traveled to Southeast Asia with Yemeni sailors.
-Over time, some of these became intertwine with spike fiddles.
+Over time, some of these became intertwined with spike fiddles.
 Variations of these instruments can be found in China, Southeast Asia, Central Asia, and Europe.

 Variations include the rebabs that spread via Islamic trading routes over much of North Africa, the Middle East, parts of Europe, and the Far East.
 The Medieval European Rebec, Croatian Lijerica, Cretan Cretan lyra, Bulgarian Gadulka and Russian Gudok, the Gusle used in Serbia, Romania, Albania and Bulgaria, the Eastern Mediterranean Kemenche and Persian Kamancheh, the Kazakh Kobyz, Bangladeshi Ektara are variations.